We offer free shipping within the United States on orders of $95 or more

 Fighting Squadron 17: The Jolly Rogers in the Pacific Theater

-The unit commander was Tom Blackburn.
-The epitome of a tough, hard-driving WW2 fighter pilot, he had already downed an impressive number of enemy planes.
+Their leader was Lt.
+Cdr.
+Tom Blackburn.
+He was everything you would expect in a tough, hard-driving WW2 fighter pilot.
+And before taking command of VF-17, had downed an impressive number of enemy planes.

 When forming VF-17, Blackburn pulled several key people into the unit.
 This included combat veterans Lt.
 Kleinman and Lt.
 Halford who fought at Guadalcanal.
 Other members of his squadron were Roger Hedrick, Ira Kepford and Lt.
 Timmy Gile.

 The remaining thirty seven pilots were straight out of flight training school.
-With no combat-flying experience, most had only been in trainers and had never sat in a fighter aircraft let alone flown one.
+With no combat-flying experience.
+Most had only been in trainers and had never sat in a fighter plane let alone flown one.

 Pirates of the Skies

 Undaunted by their lack of experience, Blackburn trained them hard.
-And used several ploys to raise morale and shape his rookie pilots into a strong team and get them to operational level quickly.
+And used several ploys to raise morale and shape his rookie pilots into a strong team.
+He had to get them to operational level fast.

 The unit adopted the pirate’s calling card of a black flag with white skull and crossbones.
 And soon after this, all VF-17 planes were painted with grinning skulls and crossbones.